uwrov/ros_solution/README.md

 2. CD into the cloned directory and make everything using `catkin_make`
 3. Put in the command `source devel/setup.sh` in __any__ terminal which will be using items from your created ROS package.

-At this point you will have created a new package `wb` and have updated your ROS management to include files from the new package.
+At this point you will have created a new package `wb_sol` and have updated your ROS management to include files from the new package.

 ### Running
-1. CD into the directory `src/wb/urdf`
+1. CD into the directory `src/wb_sol/urdf`
 2. Run these magic spells:

 ```